-To protect data from unauthorized access, some Hive data stores require connections to be authenticated with user credentials or the SSL protocol.
+To protect data from unauthorized access, some Hive data stores require connections to be authenticated with user credentials or encrypted using the SSL protocol.
 The Cloudera ODBC Driver for Apache Hive provides full support for these authentication protocols.

 In this documentation, "SSL" refers to both TLS (Transport Layer Security) and SSL (Secure Sockets Layer).
-The driver supports TLS 1.0, 1.1, and 1.2.
-The SSL version used for the connection is the highest version that is supported by both the driver and the server.
+The connector supports TLS 1.0, 1.1, and 1.2.
+The SSL version used for the connection is the highest version that is supported by both the connector and the server.

-The driver provides mechanisms that enable you to authenticate your connection using the Kerberos protocol, your Hive user name only, or your Hive user name and password.
+The connector provides mechanisms that enable you to authenticate your connection using the Kerberos protocol, your Hive user name only, or your Hive user name and password.
 You must use the authentication mechanism that matches the security requirements of the Hive server.
-For information about determining the appropriate authentication mechanism to use based on the Hive server configuration, see "Authentication Mechanisms" on page 52.
-For detailed driver configuration instructions, see "Configuring Authentication on Windows" on page 12 or "Configuring Authentication on a Non-Windows Machine" on page 43.
+For information about determining the appropriate authentication mechanism to use based on the Hive server configuration, see "Authentication Mechanisms" on page 57.
+For detailed connector configuration instructions, see "Configuring Authentication on Windows" on page 12 or "Configuring Authentication on a Non-Windows Machine" on page 47.

-Additionally, the driver supports the following types of SSL connections:
+Additionally, the connector supports the following types of SSL connections: